Everything You Need to Know About Video

 - To share your mission with the world.

-- To humanize your brand by giving people a person or mascot that is relatable.
+- To humanize your brand by giving the viewer a person or mascot that is relatable.

 - To show your philanthropic side.
 We’re all in business (hopefully) to create opportunity, change the world, and make a positive impact.
-Share your heart centered story.
+Share your story.

 Videos need to pull on the heartstrings of the viewers.